mudgamepad/mudgamepad/README.md

 - ⚡ Fun fact: ...
 -->

-Software engineering student with experiences in web development and project management
+Software engineering student with a strong interest in web development and project management

 ### Profile 😄